sunitaprakash/gridai-stop-run/README.md

 - Install python 3.8
 - Run pip install lightning-grid
 - Run grid login --username xxx -key xxx
-- Pauses a session based on what you define as GitHub's SESSION_NAME secret
+- Delete a Run that been running for X run of hours.
+Run name and Run Duration is based on what you define as GitHub's RUN_NAME and RUN_DURATION secret

 # Usage
 To stop a Run in cron fashion.
 Below is stop-run.yml.